CTPSSTAFF/conflate-tmcs-and-massdot-expressways/README.md

 11. num_lanes - Number of travel lanes for the event.
 Harvested from the MassDOT LRSE_Number_Travel_Lanes feature class.
                 See note below on how this value is harvested.
 12. towns - A "+"-delimited list of towns through which the event passes.
 Harvested from CTPS 'towns_pb' feature class.
+            The contents of this field are "+"-delimited rather than comma-delimited because we ran into difficulties loading a comma-delimited field _within_ a CSV (comma-separatee-values) file into an MS Access database.
+            (Final computation of the CMP performance measures is done in an MS Access database.)

 ## Re-generation of MassDOT LRSE_ feature classes
 In the course of work on this project, we found that the MassDOT LRSE_ feature classes for Speed Limit and Number of Lanes had 'gotten out of synch' with the MassDOT LRSN routes geometry.